-- i Partnership for Public Service Presidential Transition Guide - ii Romney Readiness Project Retrospective & Lessons Learned - iii Partnership for Public Service Presidential Transition Guide - iv Romney Readiness Project Retrospective & Lessons Learned - v Partnership for Public Service Presidential Transition Guide - vi Romney Readiness Project Retrospective & Lessons Learned - vii Partnership for Public Service Presidential Transition Guide viii Romney Readiness Project Retrospective & Lessons Learned
+- i Partnership for Public Service Presidential Transition Guide - ii Romney Readiness Project Retrospective & Lessons Learned - iii Partnership for Public Service Presidential Transition Guide - iv Romney Readiness Project Retrospective & Lessons Learned - v Partnership for Public Service Presidential Transition Guide - vi Romney Readiness Project Retrospective & Lessons Learned - vii Partnership for Public Service Presidential Transition Guide - viii Romney Readiness Project Retrospective & Lessons Learned

-APPENDIX 2.2 Position Description for Transition Team Executive Director
+Position Description for Transition Team Executive Director

-OVERVIEW Position Overview The executive director serves as the transition's chief operating officer. i Compensation Determined by transition chair or committee Position Reports to Transition chair or committee RESPONSIBILITIES Management Scope The executive director of the transition acts as the chief operating officer of the transition, managing day-to-day operations.
-Though reporting structures are up to the discretion of each transition operation, the executive director will usually oversee the heads of each transition component, such as the head of presidential appointments, the head of agency review and others. ii Primary Responsibilities Ensures that the team is meeting its objectives on a daily basis and tracking progress toward broader goals.
+OVERVIEW Position Overview The executive director serves as the transition's chief operating officer.
+Compensation Determined by transition chair or committee Position Reports to Transition chair or committee RESPONSIBILITIES Management Scope The executive director of the transition acts as the chief operating officer of the transition, managing day-to-day operations.
+Though reporting structure are up to the discretion of each transition operation, the executive director will usually oversee the heads of each transition component, such as the head of presidential appointments, the head of agency review and others.
+Primary Responsibilities Ensures that the team is meeting its objectives on a daily basis and tracking progress toward broader goals.
 Typically makes day-to-day management decisions.
 Helps select transition's senior leadership team.
-REQUIREMENTS AND COMPETENCIES Requirements Competencies Prior experience managing large organizations, either in government or in the private sector.
+REQUIREMENTS AND COMPETENCIES Prior experience managing large organizations, either in government or in the private sector.
 Strong operations background.
-Close working relationship with the transition chair and key team members.^w Knowledge of the policy, personnel and organizational priorities of the candidate.^v People and problem-solving skills.^{vi} Executive leadership skills.
+Requirements Close working relationship with the transition chair and key team members.
+Knowledge of the policy, personnel and organizational priorities of the candidate.^v Competencies People and problem-solving skills. ^{vi} Executive leadership skills.
 Ability to devote full time in Washington, D.C.
-Not a job seeker; ability to organize and prepare the organization of a new administration without concern for the role individuals will play in the administration.^{vii} PAST APPOINTEE EXAMPLES Rick Dearborn (2016 Trump transition post-election): Chief of Staff to Sen. Jeff Sessions; Assistant Secretary of Energy for Congressional and Intergovernmental Affairs; Director of Congressional Relations for the Senate at The Heritage Foundation.
-Rich Bagger (2016 Trump transition pre-election): Executive Vice President for Celgene Corporation; Chief of Staff for Governor Chris Christie; Senior Vice President for Pfizer; state senator and assemblyman for the State of New Jersey.
-Ed Meier (2016 Clinton transition): Director of Policy Outreach for Hillary for America; Senior Advisor in the Obama Administration at the Department of State; Management Consultant with McKinsey and Company.
-Ann O'Leary (2016 Clinton transition): Senior Policy Advisor for Hillary for America; Deputy City Attorney for San Francisco City Attorney's Office; Legislative Director for Sen. Hillary Clinton; Special Assistant to the President in the Clinton Administration.
+Not a job seeker; ability to organize and prepare the organization of a new administration without concern for the role individuals will play in the administration.
+India administration I PAST APPOINTEE EXAMPLES